This Bank Procedures statement was revised in April 2012 to streamline clearance procedures by removing the requirement for legal clearance of ISNs.

 12. Once the RVP has cleared the document, the Region forwards the final draft to the Managing Director (with a copy to Country Economics, OPCS) for review and clearance; if the document is prepared jointly with the IFC or MIGA, the Region also sends it to IFC’s/MIGA’s Executive Vice President for clearance.12 After receiving the clearances, the Region submits the package to SECPO for Board distribution.13

-13. Disclosure of the CAS, CASPR, or ISN, and the Chairman’s Summing Up summarizing the Board of Executive Directors’ discussion of any of these documents is governed by The World Bank Access to Information Policy.14
+13. Disclosure of the CAS, CASPR, or ISN, and the Chairman’s Summing Up summarizing the Board of Executive Directors’ discussion of any of these documents is governed by The World Bank Policy on Access to Information.14

 Link with Operations